ufrgs-hyman/meican/README.md

 MEICAN 2 is a complete rewrite of its previous version.
 The system meets the demands of users contacting a Connection Service Provider with the Network Service Interface (NSI) protocol.
 In our environment, a central server MEICAN interacts with the Aggregator installed in the backbone of the Brazilian Research & Education Network (** RNP - Rede Nacional de Ensino e Pesquisa **).
 At RNP, MEICAN works as the central portal for all users who need to create circuits along its backbone.

+This software is result of a partnership between the Brazilian Research & Education Network ([RNP](http://www.rnp.br)) and the Brazilian Federal University of Rio Grande do Sul ([UFRGS](http://www.ufrgs.br)).

 ##DIRECTORY STRUCTURE

 ```